verdaccio/verdaccio/test/README.md

 ## How to test Verdaccio

 Welcome to the testing folder at Verdaccio.
-This document aims to help you to go through how Verdaccio can be tested.
+This document aims to help you understand how Verdaccio should be tested.

 First of all we must explain the stack, we use `jest` and other tools such as `supertest` to be able to test the API and `puppeteer` for End-to-End testing.